jmhend/PinchListView/README.md

 Finally, in your BaseAdapter's getView(int, View, ViewGroup) method, call pinchListView.adjustHeight(View, int) on the View you intend to return from getView().
 This is required, and also means you'll need to pass a reference to your PinchListView into your BaseAdapter.

+The file MainActivity.java contains an example implementation of PinchAdapter, as well as general usage of PinchListView.